rodekruis/IBF-system/services/README.md

 ## Setup

-The [FbF-Date-pipeline](./FbF-Data-pipeline/) folder is the backend that was built and used for the FBF Zambia product. (copied from repository: https://github.com/rodekruis/FbF-Data-pipeline)
+- The [IBF-pipeline](./IBF-pipeline/) is the automated pipeline that was built and used for the FBF Zambia product. (copied from repository: https://github.com/rodekruis/FbF-Data-pipeline).
 It will need to be improved and made more generic for other countries, disaster-types.
 But this will be the starting point.
+- The [API-service](./API-service/) is a collection of endpoints that serves data from the database to a frontend.